Bed Bugs - What Are They And Where Did They Come From?

 You do not feel anything the moment the bed bug bites.
 This is due to the fact that they excrete a tiny bit of anesthesia while they bite, so we sleep soundly even while they go about their business of sucking our blood.

-Like we said earlier, bed bug bites usually resolve on its own.
+Like we said earlier, bed bug bites usually resolve on their own.
 For immediate relief, however, you can do the following:

-- Apply an ice pack directly on the affected area.
+1. Apply an ice pack directly to the affected area.
 Remember not to use ice directly onto the skin.

-- Vacuum clean your bed, couch, sofas, furniture, and other areas where you see the bed bugs.
-After that, throw away the bag immediately in a garbage can outside the house.
+2. Vacuum clean your bed, couch, sofas, furniture, and other areas where you see the bed bugs. fter that, throw away the bag immediately in a garbage can outside the house.
 Seal the bag to make sure that none of these bed bugs could get back in the house.

 If the infestation becomes too heavy for comfort and you need help in getting rid of these bed bugs, then you may simply pick up the phone and call the best charlotte exterminator for bed bugs, Go-Forth Pest Control.